ashisharma7/spring-ecommerce-shop/docs/adr/README.md

 Each ADR is immutable once accepted.
 If a decision changes, a new ADR should be created to supersede the previous one.

+Configuration details, bug fixes, and setup milestones are intentionally not captured as ADRs unless they introduce long-term architectural constraints.